 Use train time wisely.
 The time you spend on long train rides can be an opportunity to get organized or make plans for your next destination.
 Read ahead in your guidebook, write journal entries, delete yesterday’s bad photos, double-check your connection information with the conductor, organize your daypack, or write an email home (you don’t have to be online to write one).
 If the train has power outlets (rare but becoming more common), charge your gadgets.
 Don’t, however, get so immersed in chores that you forget to keep an eye out the window for beautiful scenery around the next bend.

-Use WCs — they're free.
-To save time and money, use the toilets on the train rather than those in the station (which can cost money).
+Use WCs — they’re free.
+To save time and money, use the toilets on the train rather than those in the station (which can cost money, and are often less clean).
 Toilets on first-class cars are a cut above second-class toilets.
-I "go" first class even with a second-class ticket.
-Train toilets are located on the ends of cars, where it's most jiggly.
-A trip to the train's john always reminds me of the rodeo.
-Some toilets empty directly on the tracks.
-Never use a train's WC while stopped in a station (unless you didn't like that particular town).
-A train's WC cleanliness deteriorates as the journey progresses.
+I “go” first class even with a second-class ticket.
+Train toilets are located on the ends of cars, where it’s most jiggly.
+A trip to the train’s john always reminds me of the rodeo.
+Some toilets empty directly on the tracks, so never use a train’s WC while stopped in a station (unless you didn’t like that particular town).
+A train’s WC cleanliness deteriorates as the journey progresses.